1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC020/01.requirements-engineering/README.md

 - The system must ensure that the operation ID is unique and automatically assigned.
 - The system must store the time spent on each phase of the surgery.
+- The system must make the new operation type available for scheduling immediately after creation (status = active).